Last updated: June 18, 2026

 Does Arizona AHCCCS cover dental care for adults?

-For adults age 21 and older who are not pregnant, AHCCCS usually covers emergency dental care only, up to the state benefit limit for the contract year.
+For adults age 21 and older, AHCCCS usually covers emergency dental care only, up to the state benefit limit for the contract year.
 Ask your plan before treatment because not every dental service is covered.

 Does AHCCCS cover dental care for children?